leftfield-geospatial/homonim/docs/case_studies/drone_mosaic.rst

     **Source, reference & corrected images**

-Improvement in surface reflectance is less obvious in this figure, than e.g. the :ref:`aerial mosaic case study <source-mosaic>`, as seamlines and other variations in the source image have been smoothed out by the drone processing software.
+Improvement in surface reflectance is less obvious in this figure, than e.g. the :ref:`aerial mosaic case study <source-mosaic>`, as source mosaic seamlines have been smoothed out by the drone processing software.
 Nevertheless, there is a good match between the corrected and reference image colour.

-There is a good colour correspondence between the corrected and reference images.
-While seamlines and other variations in the source mosaic have been removed by the drone processing software, this does not necessarily imply surface reflectance accuracy.
-The evaluation in the next section quantifies the surface reflectance differences between source and corrected images.
+Quantitative results in the next section give a clearer indication of the surface reflectance accuracy.

 Evaluation
 ----------

-The source and corrected drone images were compared with a second, Landsat-8 reference to better evaluate surface reflectance accuracy.
-The scatter plots below show a good improvement in correlation with the reference after correction.
+The source and corrected drone images were compared with a second, Landsat-8 reference to evaluate the improvement in surface reflectance accuracy.
+The scatter plots below show a good improvement in correlation with the reference after correction, demonstrating the benefits of processing drone imagery with ``homonim``.

 .. figure:: drone_mosaic-eval.png
     :align: center